fgimian/flaskage/docs/overview.rst

   of the box.
 - **Powerful test tools**: Integrated use of nose_, Coverage.py_, factory_boy_
   and fake-factory_.
-- **Behaviour-driven development**: Integrated use of behave_, splinter_ and
-  selenium_ for fully featured behaviour-driven development.
 - **Python 3 ready**: I have only chosen extensions which work across Python 2.6, 2.7 and 3.3 so that you're future-proof if and when you decide to move to a Python 3 environment.
+- **PyJade integration (optional)**: If you choose to, you may use PyJade_ to write your templates.
+This is a far less verbose language than regular HTML.
+- **Behaviour-driven development (optional)**: Integrated use of behave_, splinter_ and selenium_ for fully featured behaviour-driven development.

 Project Structure
 -----------------